SCI 39 — Exercise Theory and Design for Health and Fitness

 Students should be comfortable hearing about scientific findings on the topics discussed in class, but no science background is required.

-Clyde Wilson has taught kinesiology in Stanford Human Biology, nutrition and human movement in Stanford’s Department of Athletics, and food pharmacology in the Stanford and UCSF medical schools.
-He received a PhD in chemistry from Stanford and researches metabolic regulation at UCSF.
+Clyde Wilson has taught movement and nutrition courses at Stanford for twenty years, including kinesiology in Stanford Human Biology, nutrition and exercise theory in Stanford’s Department of Athletics, and food pharmacology in both the Stanford and UCSF medical schools.
+He received a PhD in chemistry from Stanford and researches metabolism at UCSF.

 Research Associate, Biochemistry, UC San Francisco